adrum/chrome-tab-organizer/README.md

 # Chrome Tab Organizer

 Simple Chrome extension to manage tabs.
-Offers the follow commands:
+Offers the following commands:

 - Sort By Title
     - Sorts all tabs in the current window by the Title of the page loaded in the tab.